williamtea/Salesforce/README.md

 System.debug(currentDateTime);
 ```

-This was the code's output
+This was the code's output:

 <img src="Primative Data Types.PNG" />